Boats and personal watercraft are significant investments, but if you love being out on the water, you know they're worth it.

 Mason-McBride can help make your time on the water relaxing and worry-free.
 You'll get a competitive and comprehensive policy that protects you, your family, your friends, and your boat.
 Boat policies cost less than a dollar a day on average.

 You'll love being on the water even more when you don't have to worry about your safety, your passengers' safety, or your boat's safety.

 What should you look for in a boat insurance policy?
 Mason-McBride can help you figure out what coverage is right for you.

 Michigan Boat Insurance Coverage

-- Agreed Value Coverage — Just like cars, watercraft depreciate.
-When a boat gets stolen or destroyed, it can be tough to replace it with an actual cash value policy.
+Agreed Value Coverage — Just like cars, watercraft depreciate.
+Replacing a boat with an actual cash value policy can be tough when a boat gets stolen or destroyed.
 So if your boat is a total loss, you'll get its value minus any deductible.

-- Liability — Upon being at fault for a boating accident, this coverage will pay for the repair or replacement of someone else's property as well as for their medical care and lost wages.
+Liability — Upon being at fault for a boating accident, this coverage will pay for repairing or replacing someone else's property, medical care, and lost wages.

-- Unattached Equipment Coverage — Equipment that is not permanently attached to your boat or personal watercraft but is designed to be used primarily on a boat can be repaired or replaced with this insurance—lifesaving equipment, water skis, anchors, oars, fire extinguishers, tarps, etc.
+Unattached Equipment Coverage — Equipment not permanently attached to your boat or personal watercraft but designed to be used primarily on a boat can be repaired or replaced with this insurance—lifesaving equipment, water skis, anchors, oars, fire extinguishers, tarps, etc.